jhm-ciberman/guitar-hero-example-gms/README.md

 # guitar-hero-example-gms
-An small guitar hero example for Game Maker Studio 1.
+A small guitar hero example for Game Maker Studio 1.

+Feel free to use it.

+Includes:
+- Delta timing
+- Music sync
+- Notes sync